Michael Birkett, 2nd Baron Birkett: Writing

-He was author of The Story of the Ring, a retelling of Wagner's operatic epic, published in 2009.
+He was the author of The Story of the Ring, a retelling of Wagner's operatic epic, published in 2009.

 Public service and appointments

 Birkett served as Deputy Director of The National Theatre between 1975 and 1977 (under Sir Peter Hall), and was subsequently engaged as a consultant and later appointed Director for Recreation and Arts at the Greater London Council (from 1979 until its abolition in 1986).
-He was executive director of the Royal Philharmonic Society, chairman of BAFTA, as well as heading numerous other arts bodies.
+He was executive director of the Royal Philharmonic Society, chairman of BAFTA, and head of numerous other arts bodies.
 He also served as the chairman of Governors of the BRIT School for Performing Arts and Technology (1990–2001), and chairman of the Donatella Flick Conducting Competition (1990–2008).

 A Freeman of the City of London, Birkett was admitted a liveryman of the Worshipful Company of Curriers, later serving as Master Currier (1975–76).

 House of Lords

 Having succeeded as Baron Birkett in 1962, he later took his seat on the Crossbenches of the Upper House.
 There, he was a leading proponent of a national lottery to provide extra funding for the Arts and proposed the idea in a speech before the House of Lords in 1988.
 Two years later he and Denis Vaughan formed the Lottery Promotion Company, solely advocating for legislation to establish a not-for-profit, privately run lottery, a proposal eventually adopted under Prime Minister John Major in 1994.